-Chemical leak set off fire at Mitsui’s ITC Houston-area terminal: U.S
+Chemical leak set off fire at Mitsui's ITC Houston-area terminal: U.S.

-HOUSTON (Reuters) - The U.S. Chemical Safety Board (CSB) said on Wednesday that leaking volatile naphtha, possibly due to open valves and a running pump, set off a massive fire at Mitsui & Co Ltd’s Intercontinental Terminals Co (ITC) operation along the Houston Ship Channel in March.
+HOUSTON (Reuters) - The U.S. Chemical Safety Board (CSB) said on Wednesday that a fuel leak, possibly due to open valves and a running pump, set off a massive blaze at a Mitsui & Co Ltd petrochemical storage operation along the Houston Ship Channel in March.

-The fire that began on March 17 spread a black cloud of smoke across Houston, shut the ship channel, led to cuts in production at nearby refineries, closed roadways and school districts as it spread from one giant storage tank to 10 more before being put out on March 20.
+The fire that began on March 17 at Intercontinental Terminals Co (ITC) spread black smoke across Houston, shut the nearby ship channel, slowed production at local oil refineries and closed roadways and schools as it spread from one giant storage tank to 10 others before being extinguished on March 20.

-ITC did not immediately reply to a request for comment.
+ITC did not reply to a request for comment.

-The board said the fire started in piping next to a 80,000-barrel tank containing naphtha.
-A pump connected to the piping was left on for several hours beginning the night before to mix butane with the naphtha.
-Butane had been added in preparation for a ship to take the contents of the tank on March 17.
+The safety board said investigators believe the fire started in piping next to a 80,000-barrel tank containing naphtha, a flammable liquid used in motor fuel production.

+A pump connected to the piping was left running for several hours beginning the night before to mix the naphtha with another fuel and prepare it for export on March 17, it said.

-The board’s lead investigator noted that valves on the piping had to be operated manually, increasing risk in an emergency.
+The board’s lead investigator noted that valves on the piping had to be operated manually, preventing emergency workers from being able to shut the piping system as the fire spread.

-“The leaks could not be controlled once the fire started,” said CSB lead investigator Crystal Thomas in a presentation to the board on Wednesday.
+“The leaks could not be controlled once the fire started,” said CSB lead investigator Crystal Thomas in a presentation on Wednesday.

-In addition to further examining piping that was the source of the naphtha leak, the board plans to find other possible leak and ignition sources as well as determining “why the fuel release was not detected before ignition, why the release was not isolated, and why prolonged emergency response efforts were necessary to control and ultimately extinguish the fire.”
+The safety board plans to pursue the piping and other possible ignition sources for the blaze.
+Its review could answer “why the fuel release was not detected before ignition, why the release was not isolated, and why prolonged emergency response efforts were necessary to control and ultimately extinguish the fire,” according to an initial report released on Wednesday.

 No injuries were reported from the breakout of the blaze to when it was extinguished.